Nepalese Peace Pagoda

 The Nepal Peace Pagoda in Brisbane, Queensland, Australia, is located at the transformed Brisbane World Expo 88 site, South Bank Parklands.
 It is one of the most significant heritage items in Brisbane from the hosting of the Expo.
 It is the only international exhibit remaining on the site.

 Origins

 In 1986, the United Nations International Year of Peace, the Kingdom of Nepal agreed to participate in World Expo '88, and the Association to Preserve Asian Culture was commissioned to create, operate for the Expo, and find a new home for the Pagoda at the Expo's conclusion.

 Construction

 The Peace Pagoda was built by a German architect on behalf of the Kingdom of Nepal.
 Immediately, 80 MT of indigenous Nepalese timber were sourced from the Terai jungle forest of Nepal, carted across to the capital Kathmandu where 160 Nepalese families worked for two years at crafting its diverse elements.
 These were then shipped to Australia in two 40 ft containers and one 20 ft container, where they were assembled at the Expo site by a handful of Australian workers under Nepalese supervision and architect Jochen Reier.
-The final assembly for World Expo 88 Expo 88 Brisbane took 6 month.
+The final assembly for Expo 88 took six months.